sandeep194920/SnippetCodes/README.md

 - This handleBlur data is stored in the object called 'touched' inside useFormikContext like formik.values and formik.errors
 - We can use this formik.touched to display error message in UI for that particular field
 - So now we check for two conditions.
 If there's an error in the field and also if the field is touched then only we display error on that field.

+### Yup library - Alternate way of writing validation rules in formik

+- Install yup
+- We are not going to understand how yup works.
+Instead, we see how to rewrite our validation rules with yup
+- First step with Yup is to write our Validation Schema Object. this is what yup is for
+- I commented validate method in formik and added validateSchema.
+This is neat
+- NOW, WE HAVE HANDLED FORM VALUES, FORM SUBMISSIONS AND FORM VALIDATION(WITH AND WITHOUT YUP), BUT WE CAN ENHANCE MORE USING FORMIK BUILT-IN STUFF.
+LET'S SEE HOW FURTHER